New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 What is a Life Insurance Trust (ILIT)?

-A life insurance trust (ILIT) is a legal agreement where a life insurance policy is placed into a trust, removing it from the grantor's estate to provide asset protection, estate tax benefits, and control over the distribution of proceeds.
-An ILIT requires a grantor, trustees, and beneficiaries to work correctly.
-Usually, the grantor is the person who creates the life insurance trust, or ILIT, and pays for the life insurance premiums.
-Then, the grantor relinquishes the life insurance trust control to the trustees.
-From there, the trustees ensure that the beneficiaries can receive the assets living in the trust.2
+An irrevocable life insurance trust (ILIT) is a legal agreement where a life insurance policy is placed into a trust.
+This removes it from the grantor’s (policyholder) estate by making it an asset owned by the trust.
+Typically, the grantor is the person who creates the life insurance trust, or ILIT, and pays for the life insurance premiums.
+They assign a trustee who oversees managing the assets held within the trust, and beneficiaries who will receive the assets upon the grantor’s passing.2 An ILIT is a complex legal agreement and requires an estate attorney to set it up.

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.

-One of the main benefits of setting up an ILIT is preventing certain taxes that can come when handling large sums of money.
+There are several key benefits an ILIT.
 Let's explore some of these life insurance trust advantages more in depth:

 In an ILIT, the grantor pays for life insurance premiums and contributes additional income into the cash value of the plan to benefit beneficiaries in the future.
-In this situation, the contributions to the life insurance trust "could be considered a gift.
+In this situation, the IRS could consider contributions to the life insurance trust a gift.

 However, gifts are only taxed if they are intended to benefit someone in the future.
 In this case, the life insurance trust (ILIT) is actively being used to pay premiums, so it is not considered a gift.2